Kremlin says Russia and China must edge closer to counter Western efforts to contain them | Law-Order

 - Russian Federation

-A senior Kremlin official on Tuesday called for closer policy coordination between Moscow and Beijing to counter what he described as Western efforts to contain them as he hosted China's top diplomat for security talks.
+A senior Kremlin official has called for closer policy coordination between Moscow and Beijing to counter what he described as Western efforts to contain them as he hosted China's top diplomat for security talks.

-Nikolai Patrushev, the secretary of Russia's Security Council chaired by President Vladimir Putin, told Chinese Foreign Minister Wang Yi that Moscow “seeks progressive development and strengthening of the Russian-Chinese relations of comprehensive partnership and strategic cooperation.”
-“Amid the campaign unleashed by the collective West that is aimed at the double containment of Russia and China, it's particularly important to further deepen Russian-Chinese coordination and interaction on the international arena,” Patrushev said.
+Nikolai Patrushev, the secretary of Russia's Security Council chaired by President Vladimir Putin, told Chinese Foreign Minister Wang Yi on Tuesday that Moscow ''seeks progressive development and strengthening of the Russian-Chinese relations of comprehensive partnership and strategic cooperation''.

+''Amid the campaign unleashed by the collective West that is aimed at the double containment of Russia and China, it's particularly important to further deepen Russian-Chinese coordination and interaction on the international arena,'' Patrushev said.

-Beijing has also proposed a peace plan that was largely dismissed by Ukraine's allies that insist that Moscow must withdraw its forces from the neighbouring country.
+Beijing has also proposed a peace plan that was largely dismissed by Ukraine's allies who insist that Moscow must withdraw its forces from the neighbouring country.

 Wang arrived in Russia on Monday on a four-day visit following his weekend talks with US President Joe Biden's national security adviser in Malta.
 He began his trip by conferring with Russian Foreign Minister Sergey Lavrov.